 5B South has a slightly higher population of elk than 5B North, the higher tag numbers in 5BS reflect this at 200 for 2020.
 It is not uncommon to come across a large herd, with a dominate bull and multiple “satellite bulls” all working for a piece of the big guys harem.
 This unit has solid 340+ potential on early season hunts.

 5b North isn’t short on elk numbers either but tag numbers are slightly lower at 144 for 2020.
 From our experience the bulls in 5BN tend to be somewhat larger.
 We consider 5B North to have 350+ potential on early archery hunts.
 While realistically many of the heard bulls with average 280-330" in both units.

-For a resident, it only takes 9 bonus point to be guaranteed an archery tag in 5B South, likewise for 5B North.
-Non-resident draw odds reach 100% at 12 bonus points for both units.
+For a resident, it only takes 9-10 bonus point to be guaranteed an archery tag in 5B South, likewise for 5B North.
+Non-resident draw odds reach 100% at 12 bonus points for both units in 2019.
+In 2020 it took19 points for NR due to the flip-flopping of season dates during only the 2020 season.
+Odds should resemble the 2019 numbers for 2021.
 Our guides at Chase’n the King spend countless days in the field every year, in both portions of 5B.
 We specialize in and are proficient at calling in bulls to within archery range.
-If you are looking to apply or have already drawn an early archery tag in 5B North or 5B South, contact Dillon Currie (623) 606-3364 or email@example.com about your Arizona elk hunt so your coveted tag can be wrapped around the screaming bull that you’ve dreamt about.
+If you are looking to apply or have already drawn an early archery tag in 5B North or 5B South, contact Dillon Currie (623) 606-3364 or firstname.lastname@example.org about your Arizona elk hunt so your coveted tag can be wrapped around the screaming bull that you’ve dreamt about.